 - Credit hours will be billed through the Business Office.
 There is no charge for completing an internship experience for transcript notation.

 - The students must work 50 work hours per credit hour (except CSL students, they are required 40 work hours per credit hour).
-Internships for Transcript Notation for all majors must work a minimum of 50 work hours.
+Internships for transcript notation must work a minimum of 50 hours regardless of your major.
 Students may work more hours than required, however, no additional credits will be given.

 Note: 297 and 397 internships will not affect your GPA, but 497 internships are given a letter grade and will affect your GPA.